 The Genesis Foundation also commissions new choral pieces from leading young composers, which are then premiered and recorded by The Sixteen.

 The Genesis Foundation is pleased to be entering a partnership with the National Theatre supporting Rufus Norris in the development of new forms of music theatre work in the UK.
 The Genesis Music Theatre Group will be a key part of the National’s New Work Department.
-More details to be announced in the autumn.

 The Young Vic in London is increasingly recognised as the UK’s key theatre for young directors who are developing their art.
 The Genesis Foundation has funded the Genesis Directors Programme at the Young Vic since 2003 and currently supports the theatre’s work through the Genesis Fellowship, the Genesis Directors Network and the Genesis Future Directors Award.